Fiserv: 2000s

 In 2003, Fiserv acquired General American Corporation.
 It also acquired Consumer Network Services from Electronic Data Systems for $320 million.

 In 2005, Jeff Yabuki became Fiserv's CEO, and the company acquired a number of businesses, including Del Mar Database, assets of U.S. eLending business from Emergis, Interactive Technologies, Administrative Services Group Inc., JW Hutton, BillMatrix, VerticalPoint, and Xcipio, Inc.

-In 2006, Fiserv acquired CareGain, Inc., Asset of CT Insurance Services & CCH Wall Street.
+In 2006, Fiserv acquired CareGain, Inc., asset of CT Insurance Services & CCH Wall Street.

 In 2007, Fiserv acquired NetEconomy and CheckFree — which had itself just acquired Corillian, Carreker, PhoneCharge and Upstream Technologies LLC.
 This was Fiserv's largest acquisition to date; CheckFree was at that time the leading provider of online banking, online bill payment, electronic bill payment services, and software for check clearance and ACH (also known as direct debit) processing.

 In 2008, Fiserv made an acquisition of Interactive Technologies, Inc., provider of billing software and ancillary products for the banking and investment advisory industries, granting Fiserv control of their "Advantage Fee System" which calculates complex billing for fees and commissions.
 In the same year, Fiserv acquired i_Tech, a Montana-based item processing company that had been owned by First Interstate Bank.
 Fiserv also acquired The Data Center, a Texas-based item processing company, from BBVA Compass Bank.

 2010s

 In 2010, Fiserv acquired AdviceAmerica, provider of software for financial institutions.

 In 2011, Fiserv acquired M-Com.
 Established in 2000 and based in Auckland, New Zealand, M-Com developed mobile banking apps.
 Fiserv also in 2011 acquired Maverick Network Solutions, established in 2006 and based in Brandywine Hundred, Delaware, and CashEdge, developer of payment solutions, including Popmoney.

 In 2013, Open Solutions, Inc., an account processing platform, was yet another company acquired by Fiserv, following a rebrand of Open Solutions managed by branding agency Bob's Your Uncle.
 Fiserv paid $55 million to acquire Open Solutions, by taking on $960 million in debt.

 In 2016, Fiserv acquired Community Financial Services from ACI Worldwide and Convenience Pay from Hewlett Packard.

-In 2017, Fiserv acquired Dovetail and Monitise.

-In August 2017, Fiserv acquired PCLender.
+In 2017, Fiserv acquired Dovetail, Monitise and PCLender.

 In 2018, Fiserv acquired MoneyPass, a surcharge-free debit card and ATM processing network, from Elan Financial Services, a unit of U.S. Bancorp.

 In 2019, First Data, a payment processor, was acquired for $22 billion, making it one of the largest acquisitions in the financial technology sector.